 20 PROGRAMME PLACES

+There are no subject specific requirements for Philosophy.
 For Theology & Religion, you need to take at least one social science or humanities subject at A-Level.
 This includes:

 Ancient History, Anthropology, Business, Business Studies, Classical Civilisation, Classical Greek, Classical Studies, Economics, Economics and Business, English Language, English Language and Literature, English Literature, Geography, History, Languages (any), Music, Philosophy, Politics, Religious Studies, and Sociology.